rubyonjets/jets/.github/ISSUE_TEMPLATE/question.md

 <!--
 The Jets issue tracker IS NOT for usage questions!
 Please post your question on our dedicated forum at https://community.rubyonjets.com

-Also, Here are some additional options for questions http://rubyonjets.com/docs/support/ 👌
+Also, here are some additional options for questions http://rubyonjets.com/docs/support/ 👌

 Thank you!
 -->